Upgrade to Composite Main Rotor Blades!

 – Approximately same weight and dimensions as OEM blade

 – Each set shipped with trim tab zeroing tool, set of tie downs, and two blade crates.
-Trim tab bending (206-CS-T001) may be ordered separately.
+Trim tab bending tool (206-CS-T001) may be ordered separately.

 Length – 188.0 inches from tip to end of grip plate